-For FFY 2021, MVE proposes to conduct 400 safety audits and upload completed documents to MCMIS within the statutory time frames by utilizing five full-time investigators supervised by the Special Operations Captain. lowa may conduct group audits for inventory control purposes.
+For FFY 2020, MVE proposes to conduct 680 safety audits and upload completed documents to MCMIS within the statutory time frames by utilizing five full-time investigators supervised by the Special Operations Captain.
+Iowa may conduct group audits for inventory control purposes.

-The Office of Motor Vehicle Enforcement has used existing data from the past two years to project an increase in the number of new commercial carriers that will begin operations.
-However, Gotham shows lowa has 173 currently due in the next 12 months.
-In order to avoid extinguishing the pool with audits completed on newly formed companies with no interstate travel, lowa has lowered it's interstate goal in order to effectively manage the pool and not reduce it to a zero state.
+The Office of Motor Vehicle Enforcement has used existing data from the past two years to project an increase in the number of new commercial carriers that will begin operations during the next 12 months.